vfarcy/My-lab/aboutmdwiki.md

 The latest stable version ([issue log](https://github.com/Dynalon/mdwiki/issues?q=is%3Aopen+is%3Aissue)) is available for free [here](https://github.com/Dynalon/mdwiki/releases).

 As this repo is public, Github tracks everything :  todos, bugs, feature requests, and more.
-You can [create an issue](https://github.com/vfarcy/mdwiki/issues/new), [visit the issue log](https://github.com/vfarcy/My-lab/issueson) or [glance through the commits](https://github.com/vfarcy/My-lab/graphs/commit-activity) on Github.
+You can [create an issue](https://github.com/vfarcy/mdwiki/issues/new), [visit the issue log](https://github.com/vfarcy/My-lab/issueson) (if any, 404 otherwise  !) or [glance through the commits](https://github.com/vfarcy/My-lab/graphs/commit-activity) on Github.

 Features